JimRuss/android_device_huawei_c8860/README.md

 ICS device tree for Huawei Mercury.

-I would like to thank fredvj and playfulgod for there repo's.Reading through there work has helped me to understand androids a little better.Now if I could just learn how to use github a little better!
+I would like to thank fredvj,playfulgod and Blefish for there repo's.Reading through there work has helped me to understand androids a little better.

 The files in my proprietary-files.txt were pulled from gingerbread.
 All other files added were from playfulgods rom.